vanderhoornm/android-MythTV-Leanfront/README.md

 | Skip Next | This plays, from the beginning, the next recording or video in the list without needing to exit from playback (see related videos, below). |
 | Change Playback Speed | Speeds up or slow down playback by increments to a maximum of 800%.
 Shows a seekbar where any desired speed can be selected in increments of 10% |

+**Note:** When using *Change Playback Speed* the program will disable digital audio pass-through if it is in use, by temporarily selecting *FFmpeg* audio decode.
+This will disable surround sound until you exit playback.

 ### Progress Bar

 This shows playback position plus time played and total time.
 While this is focused you can use left and right arrows to skip back and forward.
 Holding the arrow down moves quickly through the recording.
 While this is focused, pressing Enter pauses and resumes.